genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Subsample Reads
 ^^^^^^^^^^^^^^^

 Action: used to create a random subset of raw reads.

 The number of reads in the subset can be changed (default: 50,000).
-It is also possible to specify a fraction of the original number of reads.Changing the random seed value will let you create different subsets with the same number of reads.
-Using the same random seed and the same number of reads will result in identical subsets.
+It is also possible to specify a fraction of the original number of reads.
+Changing the seed value will let you create different subsets with the same number of reads.
+Using the same seed and the same number of reads will result in identical subsets.

 This application is based on Seqtk_.

-Best used when:

 When the quality of the raw reads is unsatisfactory, several preprocessing apps are available on the platform that can increase the